-When putting together a resume, there are many design aspects to focus on: how long it should be, what font to use, or which keywords to apply.
+When putting together a resume, there are many design aspects to focus on: how long it should be , what font to use, or which keywords to apply.
 A very important part, which is often overlooked, is the white space.
-Most resumes go through automatic ATS screening process, for which the design is not as important.
 To catch the hiring manager’s attention, however, you will still need a visually pleasing and elegant resume.

 You might be wondering what “white space” is.
 White space, often also referred to as negative space, is a section of your resume which remains empty to create space between paragraphs.